 School is out hurray!
 Summer is a popular time for travel and vacationers aren’t the only ones looking to see the world.

 Have a great vacation but don’t bring hitchhikers home.
-Bed bugs love to hitch a ride where ever they can.
-Don’t let bed bugs hitch a ride to your house.
+Bed bugs love to hitch a ride where ever they can so don’t let bed bugs hitch a ride to your house.
+The last thing you want to do is wake up with bites from a bed bug.

 Inspect Upon Arrival